-TSHA 2016 Legislative Platform
+TSHA Legislative Agenda

-- Legislation that protects consumers who have communication disorders and to ensure that speech-language pathologists and audiologists provide the highest quality evaluation, habilitation, and rehabilitation services.
+- Legislation that ensures speech-language pathologists and audiologists provide the highest quality evaluation, habilitation, and rehabilitation services.

-- Legislation that mandates improved coverage for speech, language, hearing, and balance disorders through public and private insurers for habilitative and rehabilitative services.
+- Legislation that mandates improved coverage for speech, language, hearing and balance disorders through public and private insurers for habilitative and rehabilitative services.